chelsea-designs/bird-search-and-rescue/README.md

 * To enable business employees to maintain and update the site content in line with their needs easily.
 * To provide the business owner/manager a degree of control over the site.
 * To provide users with a simple product selection and purchase experience.
+* To provide users with a place to learn about B.I.R.D.
+* To increase the standing of B.I.R.D within the charity sector and community.

 ### The Sites Ideal User
 * Someone looking support the charity by purchasing products
 * Someone looking to learn more about the charity

-### Site Goals
-* To provide users with a place to learn about B.I.R.D.
-* To promote the fundraising products range of B.I.R.D.
-* To increase the standing of B.I.R.D within the charity sector and community.

 ### User Stories
 | ID  | As A/An    | I want to...                                                      | So I can...                                                                           |